LargeNFT/large-nft/README.md

         * Pre-set royalties for third-party marketplaces.

 ## Create content.
 Publish as NFTs.
 * Each item has a title, content, and a cover image.
 * If a cover image is not provided an SVG gets generated based on the text.
 * Choose a theme to apply custom CSS.
 * Add custom CSS per item.
 * Generate HTML-based animation/frame for display on marketplaces.

+## Import and fork existing NFT project
+* Instead of starting your project from scratch, import an existing project that was published to IPFS with Large.
+* Provide the IPFS hash.
+* Remix existing ideas.

 ## Publish collection.